tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 TARDIS has several built-in models for the shell structure, density, and abundance.
 If only these are being used, we recommend using the YAML configuration method.
-For creating a custom model (which will be discussed below), we reccomend using the CSVY method.
+For creating a custom model (which will be discussed below), we recommend using the CSVY method.

 .. contents::
     :local: